antonhornquist/grrr-rb/README.md

 		refresh
 	end

-	# it is good form to override new_detached with custom arguments to ensure it is
+	# it is good practice to override new_detached with custom arguments to ensure it is
 	# possible to create an instance of the controller that is not attached to any view
 	def self.new_detached(arg1, arg2)
 		new(arg1, arg2, nil, nil, false)